rouroulike/clash/configuration.md

   # 'alpha.clash.dev': '::1'

 # DNS server settings
 # This section is optional.
-When not present, DNS server will be disabled.
+When not present, the DNS server will be disabled.
 dns:
   enable: false
   listen: 0.0.0.0:53
-  # ipv6: false # when false, response to AAAA questions will be empty
+  # ipv6: false # when the false, response to AAAA questions will be empty

   # These nameservers are used to resolve the DNS nameserver hostnames below.
   # Specify IP addresses only